Renaissance fair: History in the United States

 Although historical reenactments are not exclusive to the United States, Renaissance fairs are largely an American variation on the idea of reenactments.
 European historical fairs, such as those held at Kentwell Hall in Suffolk, England, operate more on the living history museum model, in which an actual historic site is staffed by reenactors who explain historical life to modern visitors, rather than acting in a role.

 In recent years, American-style Renaissance fairs have made inroads in other countries.
 Germany has seen a very similar phenomenon since the 1980s, and fairs have grown increasingly popular in Canada and Australia since the mid-1990s.

 Spinoffs of Renaissance fairs also include fairs set in other time periods, such as Christmas fairs set in Charles Dickens' London.

 Names

 Renaissance fairs have several variant names, many of which use old-fashioned spellings such as faire or fayre.
 These spellings originate from the Middle English feire (variant spellings include feyre, faire, and fayre), which comes from the Anglo-French word feire.
 They can also be referred to as Elizabethan, Medieval, or Tudor fairs or festivals.

 A German Mittelaltermarkt (literally "medieval market") resembles a Renaissance fair.
 Many Catalan towns hold Mercats Medievals (literally "medieval markets") as part of their annual festivities.

-Internal debates

-Within the Renaissance fair community, there are different opinions on the desirability of 'authenticity' at festivals.
-Some believe fairs should be as authentic an experience as possible, supplemented with educational aspects similar to European living history museums.
-Others believe that entertainment is the primary goal.
-Richard Shapiro, who founded what later became the Bristol Renaissance Faire outside Chicago in 1972, favored entertainment, saying "we were so authentic back then it was almost painful."
-Festival organizers sometimes attempt a balance between authenticity and entertainment.
-In 1968, Phyllis Patterson, founder of the California Renaissance Pleasure Faires, also created the Living History Centre, a California-based educational and cultural foundation.
-The foundation's motto "we trick into learning with a laugh" reflects a belief in merging history and entertainment.